Kansas City Chinese Garden

 - Peony - Symbol of riches and beauty.

-The truth that time and eternity are one.
+They represent the truth that time and eternity are one.

 Culture and Art: